 The 2012 Section 303(d) List of Impaired Waters identifies several reaches of the mainstem Russian River and several tributaries as impaired for indicator bacteria.
 The listings are based on data collected prior to August 2010.

-Public health advisories warning of potential risk of illness from recreational water contact have been posted at mainstem Russian River beaches and along Santa Rosa Creek.
+Public health advisories warning of potential risk of illness from recreational water contact have been posted at mainstem Russian River beaches and as a permanent advisory along Santa Rosa Creek.

+Land cover types, season, OWTS density, and recreation intensity are associated with exceedance of water quality objectives and impacts to beneficial uses, as identified in the TMDL Studies summarized in Chapter 6.

 Sampling locations were established at multiple places throughout the watershed, as described in Table 4.1 and depicted in Figure 4.1.
+The 2021 Update includes corrections to station names and locations based on quality assurance/quality control (QA/QC) procedures described in more detail in Appendix C.

 Table 4.1 Sample Locations